 Fishing line can be used as a simple and visually unobtrusive way to deter deer from entering a garden area.
 String high-test (30 lb. +) monofilament fishing line tightly around a garden bed at least two feet beyond the outside edge and 36 inches above the ground.
-Deer encounter the fishing line in the dark making them feel uncomfortable and then avoid the area.
+Deer encounter the fishing line in the dark, making them uncomfortable and avoiding the area.
 Inspect the line often for breakage.
 This method works on a short-term basis and for areas that have low deer density.
-It is not effective for areas that see daytime feeding where deer would be able to see the fishing line.
+It is not effective for areas that see daytime feeding where deer can see the fishing line.

 Repellents can provide short-term protection for smaller garden areas.
-Repellents work in one of two ways - as a contact repellent, like capsaicin, applied directly to the plant to make it tase unpleasant or as an area repellent, like predator urine, that deter deer because of an unpleasant odor.
-Change the scents and types of repellents on a regular basis to prevent deer from getting used to the scent and ignoring it.
+Repellents work in one of two ways - as a contact repellent, like capsaicin, applied directly to the plant to make it taste unpleasant, or as an area repellent, like predator urine, that deters deer because of an unpleasant odor.
+Change the scents and types of repellents regularly to prevent deer from getting used to the scent and ignoring it.

 Apply repellents early and often when conditions are dry and temperatures are above freezing.
 Apply sprays from a height of 6 feet down since deer typically browse from the top down.
 Over the winter months, repellents have limited success at preventing deer browsing because reapplication can be difficult in freezing temperatures.

-Changing the garden in ways that make it less attractive to deer can help reduce browsing damage.
+Changing the garden to make it less attractive to deer can help reduce browsing damage.
 Plant highly desirable plants in areas with more human activity.
-Utilize more deer resistant plants near garden edges or near places where deer are more likely to browse such as near wood lots.
+Utilize more deer-resistant plants near garden edges or places where deer are more likely to browse, such as near wood lots.
 Never feed deer in your area.
 While this management approach is not very effective on its own, it can help when combined with other management techniques.

 How to Manage Deer Damage If It Occurs